 Human Development Index ranking: 174 out of 186 countries*

 Adult literacy: 61%**

 Net enrolment in secondary education: male 30%, female 29%**

 Why we work in Malawi

 Malawi is a very poor country relying mainly on agriculture.
 It has been very badly affected by HIV and AIDS: AIDS is the main cause of death amongst adults and largely contributes to the country’s low life expectancy of 55 years**.
 There are over half a million AIDs orphans in the country.
 Similar to many countries we work in, English is the language of instruction from the 5th year of school, so that there is a great need for books to help this transition and to support learning in subsequent years.
-With the unceasing support of our donors, we are able to provide books to public, school and college libraries, many of which receive few books from other sources.
+With the support of our donors, we are able to provide new books to public, school and college libraries.